PoCInnovation/Pool2023/Software/day02/2 - ORM/Typescript/README.md

 <details>
   <summary>Setup and run the tests</summary>
-  TODO: provide the code
   First, extract the <code>step3_tests.zip</code> file given to you.<br>
-  You should have a <code>jest.config.json</code> file that you have to put at the root of your project, as long as the <code>tests</code> with our first file inside it 🥳<br>
+  You should have a <code>jest.config.json</code> file that you have to put at the root of your project and the <code>tests</code> folder with our first file inside it 🥳<br>

   Then, you should add Jest to your project:
   ```shell